tipplerow/d3x-morpheus/morpheus-docs/docs/regression/gls.md

 =============================================================================================
 </pre>

 Once we have established a belief that the residuals are serially correlated, and therefore OLS is no longer BLUE, we then need to understand the nature of the serial correlation.
 In this example we know the structure comes from an AR(1) process, but in reality some analysis of the residuals will be required in order to come up with a reasonable model, and hence some estimation of the covariance matrix \\(\Omega\\).
-A common first task would be to plot the autocorrelation function of the residuals, which is a visualization usually referred to as a [correlogram](https://en.wikipedia.org/wiki/Correlogram), and is illustrated below for this example.
+A common first task would be to plot the autocorrelation function of the residuals, which is a visualization usually referred to as a [correlogram](https://en.wikipedia.org/wiki/Correlogram),and is illustrated below for this example.
 The peak at lag 1 clearly breaches the upper bound of the 95% confidence interval represented by the dashed blue line (the bar at lag 0 is by definition equal to 1).

 <p align="center">
     <img class="chart img-fluid" src="/images/morpheus/gls/gls-acf.png"/>
 </p>

-The code to generate this plot is shown below, which effectively runs an OLS regression and then passes the resulting model object to the chart
-`acf()` function, which is an abbreviation for Autocorrelation Function.
+The code to generate this plot is shown below, which effectively runs an OLS regression and then passes the resulting model object to the chart `acf()` function, which is an abbreviation for Autocorrelation Function.
 In addition, the third argument to the `acf()` method is the significance level to use in order to generate the confidence intervals for the ACF.
 In this case, we chose a 5% level of significance, resulting in the dashed blue lines representing the 95% confidence intervals.

 <?prettify?>
 ```java